-Will form govt in Uttarakhand with huge majority: BJP
+Will Form Govt In Uttarakhand With Huge Majority: BJP

-New Delhi, Feb 14 (IANS) As voting for Uttarakhand assembly polls has come to an end, the BJP has expressed confidence that it will win with a huge majority.
+New Delhi: As voting for Uttarakhand assembly polls has come to an end, the BJP has expressed confidence that it will win with a huge majority.
 The BJP also blamed main opposition party, the Congress for polarizing the election in the name of religion and said that people of the devbhoomi are going to give befitting reply to the politics of appeasement.

 The ruling BJP in Uttarakhand sought votes on development plank under the double engine government and warned voters against the appeasement policy of the Congress.